 If there is a cable channel you are inclined to get, chances are it is available on a streaming service.
-Streaming services are everywhere nowadays, after all.
+After all, streaming services are everywhere.

 How do you stream VH1?
 Have you tried the streaming services we mentioned?
 How is your experience?
 Let us know in the comments below and help other cord-cutters with their decision.